-Position Description – Individual Development Account (IDA) Success Coach
+Position Description – Individual Development Account (IDA) Small Business Success Coach

-The Individual Development Account Success Coach will be responsible for all direct work with IDA clients.
+The Individual Development Account Success Coach will be responsible for all direct work with IDA/Small Business clients.
 This individual will work closely with clients to achieve their benchmarks in the IDA success plan, by providing timely and appropriate counseling, intervention, and support, in order to assist each client in successfully completing their success plan goals and objectives.
-The Success Coach will be cross-trained in the areas of housing/home ownership programs, economic literacy, and social work.
+The Small Business Success Coach will be cross-trained in the areas of housing/home ownership programs, economic literacy, and social work.

 Reports To: Individual Development Account Manager

-- Maintains a caseload of the IDA active clients at any one time.
+- Maintains a caseload of up to 20 active clients at any one time.

-- Provides counseling on budget, real estate and mortgage lending options, homebuyers’ programs, economic literacy, social work, and related areas.
+- Provides counseling on budget, real estate and business lending options with city, county and state wide initiatives, homebuyers’ programs (if applicable), economic literacy, social work, and related areas.